CIL and Affordable Housing Contributions

 The Community Infrastructure Levy (CIL) is a charge on new developments to deliver the infrastructure needed in the area to support growth by way of the Neighbourhood Fund (formerly known as the Neighbourhood Community Infrastructure Levy).

 S106 agreements continue to operate alongside CIL for certain developments such as the Council’s Affordable Housing Supplementary Planning Document.

 The charging schedule includes charges for both retail and residential uses.

 A development is likely to be CIL liable if:

 - The increase in floor area is 100sqm or more for retail and residential development, not including new dwellings.

 - The conversion/change of use of a building(s) to a CIL liable development is proposed, and where the building has not been used lawfully for a continuous period of at least six months in the last three years

 If a development comes under general consent, a Notice of Chargeable Development Form 5: Notice of Chargeable Development must be submitted to the local planning authority prior to the commencement of works.
-Examples of CIL can be found in the 'Downloads' section below.

 - Submit the Form 1: CIL Additional Information with your planning application for validation.
 This form ensures the Council has sufficient information to determine whether the development is liable and the charges associated are accurately calculated.